ma7moud3zim/Problems-Stopwatch/README.md

 # Problems-Stopwatch
-## It's a simple tool that help me and my team in solving problems by tracking the time for every
-## phase that we made while solving a program.
+## It's a simple tool that help me and my team in solving problems by tracking the time for every phase that we made while solving.

 ## The idea of the program depends in main on Dr. Mustafa Saad's sheet and stratigies.